Skip to main content

 • Never be blocked by other pieces

-• Knights increase in value from ~3 points to ~5-6 points (almost rook value)
+• Knights increase in value from ~3 points to ~4.5 points

 • Knights can fork any two pieces instantly from anywhere